vamsikrishna272005/Converter-design-and-simulation/README.md

 # Result

-Thus the AC to DC converter and DC voltage regulator are designed and simulated
+Thus the AC to DC converter and DC voltage regulator are designed and simulated using Proteus.